What is the Critical Ecosystem Partnership Fund?

-CI is not eligible to receive a set share of the funds but may apply for grants and have its application considered following the same process as all other applicants.
+CI may apply for grants and have its application considered following the same process as all other applicants.
 However, as CI administers the global program, its proposals must also be approved by the CEPF Working Group to avoid potential conflict of interest.
 Proposals will be reviewed and, where appropriate, approved based on their merit and the applicant’s comparative advantage in helping to implement the CEPF strategic directions for the region in question.

 Can CEPF Regional Implementation Teams apply for grants?